History of the Jews in South Africa: Development of the South African Jewish Cultural Identity

-Post-Second World War

-South African Jews and Israel
+Post-World War II Integration

+Education

+Despite the previously mentioned sympathy and support many Afrikaners had for Nazi Germany, thousands of Jews within South Africa began to integrate into urban life.
+Despite this urban integration of Jewish immigrants, many Jewish families sent their children to separate educational institutions.
+This separation within the education system was intensified due to the Christian National Education protocols implemented in South Africa around the 1950's.
+Christian anti-Semitism became a driving factor for keeping Jewish youth out of specific aspects of public life in South Africa.
+By 1970, the Jewish Educational Institutions within major urban hotspots around South Africa had become the primary source of education for majority of South African Jews.

+Apartheid era

 When the Afrikaner-dominated National Party came to power in 1948 it did not adopt an anti-Jewish policy despite its earlier position.
 In 1953 South Africa's Prime Minister, D. F. Malan, became the first foreign head of government to visit Israel though the trip was a "private visit" rather than an official state visit.
 This began a long history of cooperation between Israel and South Africa on many levels.
-The proudly Zionistic South African Jewish community, through such bodies as the South African Zionist Federation and a number of publications, maintained a cordial relationship with the South African government even though it objected to the policies of Apartheid being enacted.
-South Africa's Jews were permitted to collect huge sums of money to be sent on as official aid to Israel, in spite of strict exchange-control regulations.
+Elements of the South Africa Jewish community through such bodies as the South African Zionist Federation maintained a cordial relationship with the South African government even though it objected to the policies of apartheid being enacted.
+South Africa's Jews were permitted to collect huge sums of money to be sent on as official aid to Israel, despite strict exchange-control regulations.
 Per capita, South African Jews were reputedly the most financially supportive Zionists abroad.

-Settlement of South African Jews in Israel

-A number of South African Jews settled in Israel, forming a South African community in Israel.
-Perhaps the most famous South African community founded in Israel is Savyon, which remains the wealthiest suburb in Israel.
-Large houses were built in the style that the community was accustomed to from their life in South Africa, each with a pool, and developed around a country club.